-3.6.1 The log trunk and/or echo sounder trunk shall comply with the following requirements: .1 the size of the trunk shall be sufficient to allow the access to the converters;

-.2 the trunk shall be closed by a sliding door or have the manhole provided with a cover tightened with folding bolts.
-Control cock shall be fitted on the cover or on the coaming of the trunk;

-.3 for the purpose of descent, the trunk shall be provided with an ordinary or spar ladder;

-.4 the trunk shall be tested for tightness in compliance with the requirements of Appendix I "Testing procedures of watertight compartments", Part II "Hull" of the Rules for the Classification and Construction of Sea-Going Ships;

-.5 the trunk shall be provided with permanent electric lighting and a socket outlet for a portable electric lamp rated for a voltage of not more than 50 V.

-3.6.2 In oil tankers where the log and/or echo sounder trunks are located in way of cargo tanks, the following requirements shall be complied with (refer also to 3.7.4.6):

-.1 the trunk shall be separated from the cargo tanks by cofferdams;

-.2 feeding cables and wiring inside the space shall be laid in gastight steel pipes (refer also to 3.8.3 of the present Part and 2.2.2.9, Part XI "Electrical Equipment" of the Rules for the Classification and Construction of Sea-Going Ships);

-.3 effective ventilation of the space shall be provided;

-.4 the construction of the tightening gear of the manhole shall not be of spark-formation type.
+- 3.6.1 The log trunk and/or echo sounder trunk shall comply with the following basic requirements: - .1 the size of the trunk shall be sufficient to allow the access to the converters; - .2 the trunk shall be closed by a sliding door or have the manhole provided with a cover tightened with folding bolts; - .3 for the purpose of descent, the trunk shall be provided with an ordinary or spar ladder: - .4 the trunk shall be tested for tightness in compliance with the requirements of Appendix I "Testing Procedures of Watertight Compartments" to Part II "Hull" of the Rules for the Classification and Construction of Sea-Going Ships; - .5 it shall be possible to detect water in the trunk (by the test cock, sounding pipe, water sensor, etc.). - 3.6.2 In oil tankers where the log and/or echo sounder trunks are located in way of cargo tanks, the following requirements shall be complied with (refer also to 3.7.4.6): - .1 the trunk shall be separated from the cargo tanks by cofferdams; - .2 feeding cables and wiring inside the space shall be laid in gastight steel pipes (refer also to 3.8.3 of the present Part and 2.2.2.9, Part XI "Electrical Equipment" of the Rules for the Classification and Construction of Sea-Going Ships); - .3 effective ventilation of the space shall be provided; - .4 the construction of the tightening gear of the manhole shall not be of spark-formation type.